stolostron/rhacm-docs/manage_cluster/import_gui.md

 5. Optional: Click to expand **Edit cluster import YAML file** and modify the endpoint configuration.

-   See [_Table 1.
+   See [Table 1.
 YAML file parameters and description_](#table_1) for details about each parameter.

 6. **Optional**: You can add labels by clicking **Configure advanced parameters** and use these labels to search.

 7. Click **Generate Command** to retrieve the command to deploy the `multicluster-endpoint`.

 8. From the _Import an existing cluster_ window, hover and click the **Copy command** icon to copy the import command and the token that you are provided.
-Note: You must click this icon to receive the accurate copy.
+You must click the copy icon to receive the accurate copy.

 9. From your terminal, authenticate to your managed cluster.
 Configure your `kubectl` for your targeted managed cluster.